 Earwax is part of the normal protective function of the ears.

-Where do they come from since the ears are essentially a closed tunnel?
+Where does it come from since the ears are essentially a closed tunnel?

-They are the shed skin from the eardrum that starts moving out added with the secretions from the glands1.
-When they work normally, the shed skin will move out and push the old wax out and it will drop out by themselves.
+Earwax is the shed skin from the eardrum that starts moving out, added with the secretions from the glands1.
+When it works normally, the shed skin will move out, pushing the old wax out and causing it to fall out by itself.

-When earwax was analysed2, we found that they contain long chain fatty acids, both saturated and unsaturated, alcohols, squalene and cholesterol.
-Basically in simple english, they came from your own body!
+When earwax was analysed2, we found that it contains long chain fatty acids, alcohols, squalene and cholesterol.
+Basically, in simple English, it came from your own body!
 We always used to think that it came from “somewhere out there”.